apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

  - the model must have specific operator patterns which can be fused

 Both HybridBlock and Symbol classes provide API to easily run fusion of operators.
-All we have to do is add single line of code enabling fusion passes on our model:
+All we have to do is to add single line of code running fusion passes on our model:
 ```{.python}
 # on HybridBlock
 net.optimize_for(data, backend='ONEDNN')